 Also see: Mountain Biking in Chamonix

-Chamonix is quite simply the Mecca of Alpine Climbing.
+Chamonix is quite simply the Mecca of mountaineering.
 Whether you are a rock climber, ice climber, ski tourer, or just enjoy being in the mountains, Chamonix really is the place to be.
-The glaciers and icy slopes of the Mont Blanc Massif offer a massive number of climbing routes for alpinists, while the world famous Chamonix Granite is extremely popular with rock climbers.
+The glaciers and icy slopes of the Mont Blanc Massif offer a massive number of climbing routes for alpinists, while the world famous Chamonix granite is extremely popular with rock climbers.
 Chamonix is also home to what is perhaps the most popular high-mountain route in Europe, the climb to Mont Blanc.
 However, this is no mean feat, in order to tackle it, you must be very fit and should book a guide to accompany you.

 Museums & Galleries

-The Chamonix Valley offers quite a wide range of museums & galleries to suit all tastes.
+The Chamonix Valley offers quite a wide range of museums and galleries to suit all tastes.
 Most of them open during high season and school holidays.

-For those interested in the traditions and customs of the Alps you can head to the Maison de la Memoire et du Patrimoine in Chamonix centre dedicated to the town's history, the Maison de Barberine Museum in Vallorcine an 18th-century house showing pastoral life, the Montagnard Museum in Les Houches to learn about old mountain lifestyles, or the Maison de l'Alpage in Servoz dedicated to agriculture and landscapes.
+Those interested in the traditions and customs of the Alps can head to the Maison de la Memoire et du Patrimoine in Chamonix centre, dedicated to the town's history, or the Maison de Barberine Museum in Vallorcine, a 18th-century house showing pastoral life.
+The Montagnard Museum in Les Houches is the place to learn about old mountain lifestyles while the Maison de l'Alpage in Servoz is dedicated to agriculture and landscapes.

 Being the birthplace of alpinism, the valley also has exhibitions on this sport and on the mountains in general, mainly at the Alpine Museum, while the Espace Tairraz has a nice collection of crystals.
-At Montenvers you can also visit a range of museums and exhibitions.
-You can get a taster of the types of gems that have been found in the area at the Crystal Gallery.
-Hewn out of the rock, the gallery was completely redone in summer 2007 and inside you will now find a wonderful collection of rare and beautiful specimens (quartz, amethyst, pink fluorite, etc. You can also read about some of the greatest crystal hunters of the region to complete the exhibition.
-The Glaciorum is a very interesting small exhibition on the creation and evolution of the glaciers over the centuries, while the Temple of Nature takes visitors on a trip to the past thanks to an innovative optical theatre system.
-There you can meet Forbes, Chateaubriand or Louis Pasteur.
+At the site of Montenvers, you can also visit a range of museums and exhibitions, from taster of the types of gems that have been found in the area at the Crystal Gallery to the Glaciorum, a very interesting small exhibition on the creation and evolution of the glaciers over the centuries, while the Temple of Nature takes visitors on a trip to the past thanks to an innovative optical theatre system where you can meet Forbes, Chateaubriand or Louis Pasteur.
 Finally, there are 2 galleries in Chamonix: Gallerie A2 & the Mario Colonel Gallery.

 Nature Reserves & Parks